 There’s a huge market of DIYers who are looking for pieces to restore or add their personal touch to!

-9. Unused Construction/Building Materials
+9. Cash In On your Clutter with Unused Construction/Building Materials

 Whether you’ve got boxes of flooring, tile or grout there are people who often look to buy leftovers to complete small projects in their home at a fraction of the cost!

-10. Garden Supplies
+10. Cash In On your Clutter with Garden Supplies

 Gardening tools, lawn mowers, weed eaters and anything and everything you can imagine that pertains to gardening does very well on the used market in the early spring!

 Pro tip: this is a seasonal category so you’d likely be far more successful if you put these items for sale in the early spring!

-11. Kitchen appliances/Gadgets
+11. Cash In On your Clutter with Kitchen appliances/Gadgets

 There is a HUGE market for used kitchen gear which not only allows you to cash in on your clutter but also frees up prime real estate in your cabinets!

-12. Baby Gear
+12. Cash In On your Clutter with Baby Gear